 How do I get started?

 Every student must complete an application for admission.
 We also need a copy of your high school transcript or GED.
-Students who have not attended another college are required to take the COMPASS Placement Assessment.
+Students who have not attended another college are required to take the ACCUPLACER Assessment.
 This assessment reviews reading, math and writing skills and helps to place students in their first math and English class.

 What if I have questions?